mickys/signed-and-validated-chat-poc/README.md

-##Proof of concept

-Chat server with Ethereum Wallet Based Message signing and validation.
+Proof of concept - Chat server with Ethereum Wallet Based Message signing and validation.

 Uses Socket.IO and depends on MetaMask